ClarisaD/DM1143-Ideation-and-Prototyping-FA18-Diaz/end-of-semester-deliverables.md

 ### Final Rubric AND Final Self Assessment

-_Include in google drive folder, I&P Fall 2018_
+_Include in Google Drive folder, I&P Fall 2018_

-* Emailed to instructor.
+* Emailed to Clarisa.

 ### Letter or Video to Next Cohort

-_Include in google drive folder, I&P Fall 2018_
+_Include in Google Drive folder, I&P Fall 2018_

 * Write a letter to the next class or create a 1-2 minute video, giving them advice on how to reach their learning goals and get value out of this course.